harshhhhh10/Cybersecurity-Internship-Task-4/README.md

 Q1: What is a firewall?
 A: A firewall is a network security system that monitors and controls inbound and outbound network traffic based on predetermined security rules.

-Q2: Difference between a stateful and a stateless firewall?
+Q2: What is the difference between a stateful and a stateless firewall?
 A: Stateful firewalls maintain connection state and make intelligent decisions; stateless firewalls examine each packet independently without context.

 Q3: What are inbound and outbound rules?